IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 	- Recursive DNS Server: length = 5, addresses = \[2001:db8:cafe::53, 2001:db8:f00d::53\]

 	- Prefix Information Option: length = 4, prefix = 2001:db8:f00d::/64

+Note that a PvD-aware host will receive two different prefixes, 2001:db8:cafe::/64 and 2001:db8:f00d::/64, both associated with the same PvD (identified by "example.org.").

+## Different RAs for PvD-Aware and Non-PvD-Aware Hosts

 It is expected that for some years, networks will have a mixed environment of PvD-aware hosts and non-PvD-aware hosts.
-If there is a need to give specific information to PvD-aware hosts only, then it is recommended to send TWO RA messages: one for each class of hosts.
-For example, here is the RA for non-PvD-aware hosts:
+If there is a need to give specific information to PvD-aware hosts only, then it is recommended to send two RA messages (one for each class of hosts).
+For example, here is the RA sent for non-PvD-aware hosts:

 - RA Header: router lifetime = 6000 (non-PvD-aware hosts will use this router as a default router)